qiuyuntao/markdown-code-highlight-loader/readme.md

 And use [highlight.js](https://github.com/isagalaev/highlight.js) to highlight your code when you write in your `*.md`

 ### [how to use](./example)
+  * `npm install markdown-code-highlight-loader --save` in your project

   * in your `webpack.config.js`, write like This

     ```